KMJ-007/notes-react-native/React-Native-Notes/How to handle env?.md

 ---
-title: How to handle env in react-native?
+title: How to handle env in project?
 tags:
   - env
-  - react-native
   - good-practice
+  - typescript
 ---
 After working on many projects i have adopted this good env handling pattern in general.